homeability.com

 12. Funding for Individuals with Very Low Income

 As we mentioned in the beginning, there is very little funding assistance available for home modifications.
 But if you are truly cash strapped with extremely limited income, you may be a candidate for government funding that is funneled down through the states.
-Another avenue you might try is to reach out for assistance from associations ordreamstime_s_9614826 community service organizations.
+Another avenue you might try is to reach out for assistance from associations or community service organizations.

 Start by contacting your local ‘Area Agency on Aging’ and your local ‘Center for Independent Living’ to learn about programs offering assistance for individuals with low income.
 Also try contacting local community service organizations such as Kiwanis, Lions Club, Elk Club, Jaycees, Knights of Columbus, Masonic Lodge and Rotary clubs to ask if they have a program set up to assist with funding and/or services to assist people in the community with home repairs.